emir-sator/IT-Bootcamp-WebApp/README.md

 The technologies and languages used for my functionalities are: c #, .NET core, little bit of JavaScript, MS SQL Server Management Studio.

+Notes:

+Before starting the application, you need to type "update-database" in Package Manager Console and press enter.
+After that, database will be created with test data.

 Login credentials

 Username: admin1@edu.fit.ba

 Password: Admin5.